Growing Missouri Medical Marijuana At Home

 Missouri MMJ On the Go

 There are bound to be a few changes to the program.
 Be sure to watch this space for future updates as we obtain more news about growing Missouri medical marijuana.
 Let us know in the comments below if you plan on growing your own medical cannabis at home, or share with us pictures of your grow!

-If you’ve yet to receive your evaluation over the phone or at our in-person Missouri clinics, call us today at 1-877-242-0362.
+If you want to receive your Missouri medical marijuana card evaluation online or at one of our in-person Missouri green clinics, call us today at 1-877-242-0362.
 We certify patients throughout Missouri, no matter where you live in the state!
 Our friendly support team can answer all your questions about Missouri medical marijuana, and obtaining your medical cannabis card.